meeshkan/unmock-js/README.md

 Unmock automatically ignores query strings.
 However, it understands query strings if you would like to match against them.

-> You should avoid matching against query strings, as they will act as required.
-Most APIs do not have required query strings.
-If you want to use query strings to compose the return value of an API, use the `state`.
+> When query strings are included in Unmock, they will act as if they are required.
+Most APIs do not have required query strings, so make sure to double-check the API documentation before indicating a required query string.

 These parameters can be included as part of the path: